logologo

 2: When you are intoxicated, you are at a higher risk of being taken advantage of.
 Try to be more aware of your surroundings.
 If you are staying out late, take a taxi home when you can.

 3: Avoid driving late at night, especially on routes out in the countryside.
 Many carjackings and other forms of robbery happen just outside of towns.
+For more tips on driving safely in Mexico, check out our guide to driving in Mexico.

 4: Stay active in your local community to understand when there are increases in crime, what the latest scams are, and how to avoid these specific areas and criminals.